HistoryThis section has been translated automatically.

 Cooperation with a psychologist or a psychiatrist is necessary to improve the (reactively) depressive attitude of the patient.
 Especially in prurigo nodularis patients suffer more from anxiety, depression and have more suicidal thoughts.

-Therapeutic approach with tricyclic antidepressants can be helpful in coping with the disease.
+A therapeutic approach with tricyclic antidepressants can be helpful in coping with the disease.

 External therapyThis section has been translated automatically.